NOTICE: Harsh language ahead!

-She finally calms down enough to stop sobbing, then starts to look around the dead Garden of the Sun along with her satori friend, and after a sniffle and using her right shoulder to wipe her nose, she says "there's something else watching us."
+She finally calms down enough to stop sobbing, and then starts to look around the dead Garden of the Sun along with her satori friend, and after a sniffle and using her right shoulder to wipe her nose, she says "there's something else watching us."

-Satori nods, then calmly says "I felt it this time as well.
+Satori nods, and then calmly says "I felt it this time as well.
 We better get out of here."

 She stands up, wobbles a bit before getting her full balance, then gently grabs her friend by the hands and says "we move to that place at the Nameless Hill, Aya-chan, and we better not stop unless it's crucial."